Skip to main content

 Risk

-The risk panel displays the risk levels, details of how many sessions were blocked (and how), and also a breakdown of the individual risks identified in sessions during the period.
+The risk panel displays the risk levels, details of how many sessions were excluded (and how), and also a breakdown of the individual risks identified in sessions during the period.

 Click the expand button to see a full breakdown of metrics associated with each risk level.
 The Filter all risks button will apply a filter for all sessions that are invalid, suspicious, or unwanted (i.e. filter for all sessions that are considered to be 'risky').